A Complete Guide to Tax-Deductible Home Improvements

 - 2021: Owners of new residential solar can deduct 22% of the cost of the system from their taxes.

 In some areas, installing double- or triple-paned energy-efficient windows to trap cool air or heat inside may also qualify for a tax credit.

-Medically-necessary improvements with the main purpose of providing care for whoever needs them are other eligible expanses to take away from your taxes.
-For example, aging in place modifications can be deducted in full with a doctor’s note and include the installation of medical equipment.
+Medically-necessary improvements with the primary purpose of providing care for whoever needs them are other eligible expenses to take away from your taxes.
+For example, aging-in-place modifications can be deducted in full with a doctor’s note.
+This would include the cost of medical equipment installation.

 Examples of medical care home improvements include:

 - Installing a new ramp for wheelchair access.

 - Widening doors and hallways to make room for wheelchairs.

 - Adding a chairlift or elevator to get from one floor to the next.